gz-d/CSCI544/README.md

 # CSCI544
-Course project repo for CSCI544 Applied Natural Language Processing
+HW2 for CSCI544 Applied Natural Language Processing For this homework, I applied sentiment analysis to Amazon customer reviews by training models using different machine learning or deep learning algorithms.